ResFactory/r2/lib/sql/render/README.md

         to of SQL, allow simple `filter` key on the criteria record similar to EdgeDB to introduce JOINs.
   - [ ] composable `order` and `page` helpers.
+- [ ] Embed SQL statement identities into SQL comments so that slow query analyzers and other query planners can distinguish between statements.
 - [ ] Simplified type-safe NEFS Axiom-style _query builder_ (select generator)
       using links and filters for typical needs while full SQL is available as complexity increases.
 See [EdgeDB](edgedb.com) for interesting ideas (such